AN/APQ-116 radar family

 AN/APQ-116 is one of the most numerous terrain-following radars (TFRs) produced in the world, and with over 500 units built, it was a member of a family of TFRs consisted of nearly two dozen models, all of which are based on the same general design principle.
 First developed by Texas Instruments, and later produced by Raytheon when the latter purchased the radar business of the former.

 AN/APN-149

-This is the first terrain-following radar for use on manned aircraft, designed by Bert Bechtel, a former Navy engineer, who had designed a radar scan template control technique that permitted safe aircraft descent in adverse weather.
+This is the first terrain-following radar for use on crewed aircraft, designed by Bert Bechtel, a former Navy engineer, who had designed a radar scan template control technique that permitted safe aircraft descent in adverse weather.
 The concept was the basis of winning a $750,000 US Army contract to develop a radar system to automatically guide a drone aircraft.
 The US Army did not pursue the project to production, but the US Air Force became interested and believed that Bechtel's innovation would protect the low-flying planes.